matthewblain/crosstowntrail-web/cue-sheets/bike-north.md

 * Continue up the dirt trail.
 At the next junction (near the edge of the parking lot), turn left and go up the trail.
 * As you near Laguna Honda Blvd., look for a semi-paved path and stairway to your left, and cut over to take it down to Laguna Honda Blvd.
 * Cross Laguna Honda Boulevard at crosswalk.
-* Segment 2 ends at Forest Hill MUNI Station.
+* Section 2 ends at Forest Hill MUNI Station.

 <div style="page-break-after: always;"></div>

-## Segment 3 North Bike
+## Section 3 - Bike North
 Forest Hill MUNI Metro Station to Intersection of Judah and 16th Avenue
 2.3 miles / 450' of elevation gain

-* Segment 3 starts at Forest Hill MUNI Station.
+* Section 3 starts at Forest Hill MUNI Station.
 * Note: This neighborhood is a maze of twisty streets.
 * Ride uphill on Laguna Honda Boulevard.
 Stay in right lane.
 * Continue straight at traffic light onto Dewey.